AdobeDocs/experience-platform.en/help/sandboxes/ui/sandbox-tooling.md

 >[!NOTE]
 >
 >All objects are created as new from the package when importing an entire sandbox.
-The objects will not be listed in the [!UICONTROL Package object and dependencies] page, as there can be multiples.
+The objects are not listed in the [!UICONTROL Package object and dependencies] page, as there can be multiples.
 An inline message is displayed, advising of object types that are not supported.

-You are taken to the [!UICONTROL Package object and dependencies] page where you can see the number of objects and dependencies that will be imported and excluded objects.
+You are taken to the [!UICONTROL Package object and dependencies] page where you can see the number of objects and dependencies that are imported and excluded objects.
 From here, select **[!UICONTROL Import]** to complete the package import.

  ![The [!UICONTROL Package object and dependencies] page shows the inline message of object types not supported, highlighting [!UICONTROL Import].](../images/ui/sandbox-tooling/finish-dependencies-entire-sandbox.png)

 ## Monitor import jobs and view import objects details

 To view the imported objects and imported details, navigate to the [!UICONTROL Sandboxes] **[!UICONTROL Imports]** tab and select the package from the list.
 Alternatively, use the search bar to search for the package.

 ![The sandboxes [!UICONTROL Imports] tab highlights the import package selection.](../images/ui/sandbox-tooling/imports-tab.png)

-### View imported objects
+### View imported objects {#view-imported-objects}

 On the **[!UICONTROL Imports]** tab in the [!UICONTROL Sandboxes] environment, select **[!UICONTROL View imported objects]** from the right details pane.